yeojunjie/tp/docs/UserGuide.md

 - You can also click on the help button to view the commands.

 #### Why can't I add a student?
-- Check the format of your add command.
+- Check the format of your `student add` command.
 You can refer to the pop-up message or the help page for the command format.
-- Check if the name of the new student belongs to another student.
+- Check if the name of the new student already belongs to another student.

 #### Why can't I enroll a student to a tutorial group?
 - Check whether the specified student and tutorial group exists.